 Perfectly located in the heart of Sri Lanka, Kandy – the UNESCO site in Sri Lanka, was once the capital of the old-aged Kings.
 Kandy remains one of the most impressive cultural and religious centers of Sri Lanka.
 It not only converges the most sacred relic – the Tooth of Buddha but also offers manifold wondrous attractions and sights from tropical forests to spice gardens and tea plantations.
-In your Sri Lanka tours, it’s hard to miss a chance to visit and to be high on life in this incredible city.
+In your Sri Lanka vacation, it’s hard to miss a chance to visit and to be high on life in this incredible city.
 So, do you know all the highlights in Kandy?
 Well, let check out a list below and get yourselves wonderful Kandy attractions and the best things to do and see in Kandy.

 Enjoy a Trip to Tea Plantation

 Sri Lanka is at rank 4th in the world for tea production.
 They produce a staggering 300,000 tonnes of tea yearly!
 Kandy houses some incredible tea fields and factories so ensure that you will visit at least once.
 I went to the Embilmeegama Tea Factory which was founded in 1940.
 I took a trip around the factory, saw how the machines worked and then finished off with a tea tasting of their most prevalent teas.
 The whole process starting from picking to packaging takes a day with the majority (apart from picking) all done by large machines.

 This is one of the best things to do and see in Sri Lanka that I like most because it’s so pleasant.
 Kandy lake, built-in 1807 is actually a man-made lake situated in the center of town.
 It is not impossible to miss it!
 There are manifold sites you can go to like the Royal Palace Park, the Udawatta Kele Sanctuary or simply around the lake marveling at the locals as well as everyday activities of Kandy.